Original Medicare provides a comprehensive pulmonary rehabilitation program for a person who has chronic problems with breathing.

 Pulmonary rehabilitation (PR) is a program for people with lung conditions that make it hard to breathe, including COPD.

-A doctor may also recommend the program for people with other diseases and conditions that affect their breathing, such as:
+A doctor may also recommend the program for people with

 - muscle-wasting disorders, such as muscular dystrophy, that affect the muscles a person uses to breathe